openfaas/faas-netes/chart/openfaas/README.md

 > The above command will also update your helm repo to pull in any new releases.

+### httpProbe vs. execProbe

 A note on health-checking probes for functions:

-* httpProbe - most efficient, currently incompatible with Istio
+* httpProbe - (`default`) most efficient, currently incompatible with Istio
 * execProbe - least efficient health-checking, but most compatible

-If you want to switch from "exec" liveness and readiness probes to httpProbes then use `--set faasnetes.httpProbe=true`.
+Use `--set faasnetes.httpProbe=true/false` to toggle between http / exec probes.

 ### Verify the installation